Disability Support Services, a division of Student Affairs, is the designated office that provides services to students with disabilities.

 Accessing Services

-To be eligible for academic accommodations through Disability Support Services (DSS), students must present documentation of a disability.
-Documentation must be provided before accommodations can be arranged.
-In most cases, documentation is needed from doctoral-level professionals such as psychologists, medical doctors, psychiatrists or neurologists.
-The professional should be experienced in diagnosing and treating the disability, should prepare the documentation on appropriate clinical stationary, should sign the document, and should be able to provide the University with verification of the experience and expertise in the specialty if asked.
+Disability Support Services may request a diagnostic statement and a full clinical description of the condition from professionals such as psychologists, medical doctors, psychiatrists or neurologists.
+The professional should be experienced in diagnosing and treating the disability, should prepare the documentation on appropriate clinical stationery, should sign the document and should be able to provide the University with verification of experience and expertise in the specialty if asked.
+Documentation should be current (within three to five years), but exceptions may be necessary depending upon individual circumstances and/or disability.

-You can access our DSS Student Handbook here.
+Click HERE to access our DSS Handbook

-We require students seeking services to fill out our intake form.
-You can print it here and return it to us via email, fax, mail, or in person.
+We require students seeking services to fill out our Intake Form.
+You can print it HERE and return it to us via email, fax, mail, or in person.

 Online Students